gozzip2009/fluentd/README.md

 Implemented using the Datastax Ruby Driver for Apache Cassandra gem and targets [CQL3](https://docs.datastax.com/en/cql/3.3/) and Cassandra 1.2 - 3.x

-# Warning

-This project is in an alpha state, so configuration params could be changed without changing of major version.

-Be careful before updating.

 # Installation

 via RubyGems : https://rubygems.org/gems/fluentd-plugin-cassandra-cqlfunction